ssyarlag/election-blog/content/post/2024-10-26-week-8-shocks/index.md

 |  Pennsylvania  |       DEM        |         52.32         |  51.68   |   52.97   |
 |   Wisconsin    |       DEM        |         52.17         |  51.54   |   52.80   |

-These results show a more certain Democratic victory than if turnout was not included.
+These results continue to show a Democratic sweep, with more certainty than most of the previous models (other than the first post-96 model)

 Moving forward, there are a few additional steps I would like to take.
 First, I would like to incorporate the Supreme Court precedent data that I modified to include whether or not the shifts were accompanied by a conservative shift in the "median justice" of the court, as described by Rubin in Axios (5).
 In particular, I would like to evaluate the effect of an interaction term between precedent changes and the court's ideological shifts.
-However, following this, I am interested in running these models, especially the models that include more than the three highly predictive variables, through Elastic Net in order to engage in feature selection.
+However, following this, I am interested in running these models, especially the models that include more than the three highly predictive variables, through Elastic Net in order to engage in feature selection and select my final model.

 # References